gabrielfalcao/bose/functional_tests/doc_tests/test_multiprocess/multiprocess.rst

 * Plugin interaction warning

   The multiprocess plugin does not work well with other plugins that expect to wrap or gain control of the test-running process.
-Examples from nose's builtin plugins include coverage and profiling: a test run using both multiprocess and either of those is likely to fail in some confusing and spectacular way.
+Examples from bose's builtin plugins include coverage and profiling: a test run using both multiprocess and either of those is likely to fail in some confusing and spectacular way.

 * Python 2.6 warning

-  This is unlikely to impact you unless you are writing tests for nose itself, but be aware that under python 2.6, the multiprocess plugin is not re-entrant.
-For example, when running nose with the plugin active, you can't use subprocess to launch another copy of nose that also uses the multiprocess plugin.
+  This is unlikely to impact you unless you are writing tests for bose itself, but be aware that under python 2.6, the multiprocess plugin is not re-entrant.
+For example, when running bose with the plugin active, you can't use subprocess to launch another copy of bose that also uses the multiprocess plugin.
 This is why this test is skipped under python 2.6 when run with the ``--processes`` switch.